 (Click here to tweet that.)

 There must be hundreds of reasons why people enjoy horses and horseback riding.
-Here are a few experiences you will be privy to once you take a bite from that "apple" that is horse riding:
+Here are a few experiences you will be privy to once you step into that stirrup for the first time:

 14. Really, truly "interact" with the great outdoors.
 Feel the air, smell the foliage, see nature's beauty, AND get to travel through it all with your favourite four-legged friend.

 13. Develop your sense of body awareness.
 Can you feel your arms/legs/core/SEAT in any other endeavor the way you can when you're on a horse's back?
 There is no other situation quite like being on a 1000-pound animal progressing through space and time, while you are considering what your various appendages are doing.
 THEN there is the rider's "seat" to keep in line...!